 I developed embedded process software using C, Ada, and Texas Instruments DSP Assembler.
 As part of my responsibilities, I wrote the TI DSP self-test routines for hardware diagnostics.
 I also worked on implementing a serial communication layer in Ada between the software user interface and servo motor controls.

-Aside from that, I also assisted in the Comanche Software Library, which involved updating policies and procedures, data storage, and using an Oracle Forms application.
-I helped in preparing technical documents using FrameMaker.
+I also assisted in the Comanche Software Library, which involved updating policies and procedures, data storage, and using an Oracle Forms application.
+I also helped prepare technical documents using FrameMaker.
 I also created a set of CASE utilities written in C for Teamwork and developed the preliminary Comanche Intranet site.
 This site ran on a SunOS system, used the Apache server, and utilized PHP as the scripting language connected to a MySQL database.

 December 1996 - August 1993